barton-willis/alt_eigen/README.md

 # alt eigen

- This is a Maxima language code for expressing eigenvectors in terms of eigenvalues.
+ This is a Maxima language package for expressing eigenvectors in terms of eigenvalues.

 To use this package, you will need to load it manually.
 Assuming the file `alt_eigen.mac` is in a path that Maxima can find, load it using the command.